Reality TV’s Josh Duggar convicted of child porn possession

 FAYETTEVILLE, Ark.
-(AP) — A federal jury in Arkansas on Thursday convicted former reality TV star Josh Duggar of downloading and possessing child pornography.
+(AP) — Former reality TV star Josh Duggar was immediately taken into custody Thursday after a federal jury convicted him of downloading and possessing child pornography.

 The jury in Fayetteville, about 140 miles (225 kilometers) northwest of Little Rock, found the 33-year-old Duggar guilty on one count each of receiving and possessing child pornography.
-He faces up to 20 years in prison and fines of up to $250,000 for each count when he’s sentenced at a later date.
+He faces up to 20 years in prison and fines of up to $250,000 for each count when he’s sentenced.

+“Regardless of wealth, social status, or fame, our office will continue to seek out all individuals who seek to abuse children and victimize them through the downloading, possession, and sharing of child pornography,” said U.S. Attorney Clay Fowlkes of the western district of Arkansas, which prosecuted the case.

+U.S. District Judge Timothy Brooks said sentencing will happen in about four months, Fayetteville TV station KNWA reported.

 Duggar and his large Arkansas family starred on TLC’s “19 Kids and Counting” until the network canceled the show in 2015 following revelations that he had molested four of his sisters and a babysitter.
 Authorities began investigating the abuse in 2006 after receiving a tip from a family friend but concluded that the statute of limitations on any possible charges had expired.

 Duggar’s parents said he had confessed to the fondling and apologized.
+At the time, Duggar apologized publicly for unspecified behavior and resigned as a lobbyist for the Family Research Council, a conservative Christian group.

-Duggar later apologized for a pornography addiction and for cheating on his wife.
+Duggar later apologizedfor a pornography addiction and for cheating on his wife, calling himself “the biggest hypocrite ever.”

 The judge in the child porn case ruled that jurors could hear testimony about how in 2003, Duggar admitted to molesting four girls.
 A family friend testified that Duggar told her about the abuse.